 The SECCA gallery features multimedia works from all over the world.
-With no permanent collections, they are constantly rotating in the newest and most exciting pieces for your enjoyment.
+They are constantly rotating in the newest and most exciting pieces with no permanent collections for your enjoyment.
 An immersive surprise always awaits at SECCA.
-They feature dance, music, visuals, and education for a diverse set of perspectives.
-They serve as a cultural hub of the community connecting the area with the most cutting edge contemporary works.

 hike in Hanging Rock State Park

 Hanging Rock State Park is one of the best state parks in North Carolina!
-Right nearby the city there are 9,000 acres of natural wonderland full of diverse terrains.
-It’s definitely one of the most fun things to do in Winston Salem (though it’s a 40 minute drive from the city).
+There are 9,000 acres of natural wonderland near the city full of diverse terrains.
+It’s one of the most fun things to do in Winston Salem (though it’s a 40-minute drive from the city).

 There are 20 miles of trails traversing steep climbs to stunning views, flowing streams and waterfalls, Dan River for paddling, and a sparkling lake for swimming and canoeing.
-There are opportunities to rock climb or mountain bike within the grounds as well.
-This is one of the best things to do in Winston-Salem for outdoor activity enthusiasts.
+There are opportunities to rock climb or mountain bike within the grounds.
+It is one of the best things to do in Winston-Salem for outdoor activity enthusiasts.

 have a drink at Broad Branch Distillery

-They create a variety of delectable whiskeys and rums using fresh and local ingredients.
+They create a variety of delicious whiskeys and rums using fresh and local ingredients.
 The Sungazer Tropical Transcendence Rum is a revelation, along with the Smashing Violet NC Infusion Whiskey.

 enjoy a getaway at Graylyn Estate

-Gravlyn is one of the largest private homes in the whole state.
+Graylyn is one of the largest private homes in the whole state.
 Visitors can enjoy a romantic weekend in North Carolina in this private estate.
-It was previously constructed by the R.J.
-Reynolds Tobacco Company in the 1930s.
-It’s currently an opulent hotel offering the finest luxury in town.
-They host many events which include a tour of the estate and tastings of their house wines.
+Mr. and Mrs. Bowman Gray built it in the 1930s.
+It’s currently an opulent hotel offering the most refined luxury in town.
+They host many events, including a tour of the estate and tastings of their house wines.

-It’s in a Normal Revival style on 85 acres of vast and verdant grounds.
-Each room is special with its own unique decor for the ultimate individualized experience.
+It’s in a Norman Revival style on 85 acres of vast and verdant grounds.
+Each room is extraordinary, with its unique decor for the ultimate individualized experience.

 drink wine at Yadkin Valley Wineries

-Just west of Winston-Salem lives a valley rich in varietals is this fantastic NC winery.
-There are over 40 verdant vineyards within this rich million-acre land area.
-Yadkin Wineries is an idyllic day trip from the city as many are very close by.
-There are wineries serving up everything from the classic Carolina muscadine wines to the traditional Vitis viniferas of Europe.
+The wineries serve everything from the classic Carolina muscadine wines to the traditional European vitis vinifera.
 There are small batch producers and expansive enterprises with charming country tasting rooms and sweeping views overlooking the fields of vineyards.